elliotperviz/cmms/md/README.md

 ## Introduction: General workflow for equilibrium measurements

-In this tutorial, we focus on using Molecular Dynamics (MD) to measure observable properties at equilibrium.
-Before continuing to the example, it is recommended to check the following outline to understand the general approach to measure equilibrium properties via MD simulations.
-This is especially important if you want to perform your own investigation, for example for the **final lab report**.

 1. Initialisation: Potential energy minimisation
   - Define simulation box, boundary conditions
   - Place atoms at their initial positions and minimise the potential energy